sails-adminpanel/sails-adminpanel/docs/Forms.md

 # Forms

 You can add forms when you have no need to create an instance.
 For example, for single block on page that will not be repeated.
+Or like a link with model settings.

 You can add forms directly to adminpanel configuration or put them in files with `.json` extension which should be named as form slug.
 Path to folder with this